bengro/pair_dance/README.md

 Initial setup:

-- Assumes you have a Mac and brew
+- Assumes you have a pre M1 Mac and brew

-- ⚠️May not support M1s
+> ⚠️ Setup does not support M1s.
+Contributions welcome!

 ```
 ./setup